Ćuk converter

 Similar to the buck-boost converter with inverting topology, the output voltage of non-isolated Ćuk converter is typically inverted, with lower or higher values with respect to the input voltage.
-Usually in DC converters, the inductor is used as a main energy-storage component.
-In ćuk converter, the main energy-storage component is the capacitor.
+While DC-to-DC converters usually use the inductor as a main energy-storage component, the Ćuk converter instead uses the capacitor as the main energy-storage component.
 It is named after Slobodan Ćuk of the California Institute of Technology, who first presented the design.

 Non-isolated Ćuk converter

 There are variations on the basic Ćuk converter.
-For example, the coils may share single magnetic core, which drops the output ripple, and adds efficiency.
+For example, the coils may share a single magnetic core, which drops the output ripple, and adds efficiency.
 Because the power transfer flows continuously via the capacitor, this type of switcher has minimized EMI radiation.
 The Ćuk converter allows energy to flow bidirectionally by using a diode and a switch.

 Operating principle

 A non-isolated Ćuk converter comprises two inductors, two capacitors, a switch (usually a transistor), and a diode.
 Its schematic can be seen in figure 1.
 It is an inverting converter, so the output voltage is negative with respect to the input voltage.

 The main advantage of this converter is the continuous currents at the input and output of the converter.
 The main disadvantage is the high current stress on the switch.

 The capacitor C1 is used to transfer energy.
 It is connected alternately to the input and to the output of the converter via the commutation of the transistor and the diode (see figures 2 and 3).

-The two inductors L1 and L2 are used to convert respectively the input voltage source (Vs) and the output voltage source (Vo) into current sources.
+The two inductors L1 and L2 are used to convert respectively the input voltage source (Vs) and the output voltage (Vo) into current sources.
 At a short time scale, an inductor can be considered as a current source as it maintains a constant current.
 This conversion is necessary because if the capacitor were connected directly to the voltage source, the current would be limited only by the parasitic resistance, resulting in high energy loss.
 Charging a capacitor with a current source (the inductor) prevents resistive current limiting and its associated energy loss.

-As with other converters (buck converter, boost converter, buck–boost converter) the Ćuk converter can either operate in continuous or discontinuous current mode.
+As with other converters (buck converter, boost converter, buck–boost converter) the Ćuk converter can operate in either continuous or discontinuous current mode.
 However, unlike these converters, it can also operate in discontinuous voltage mode (the voltage across the capacitor drops to zero during the commutation cycle).